 False.
-Putting tape over your windows may prevent glass from shattering into small pieces inside your home but the glass can shatter regardless.
+Putting tape over your windows may prevent the glass from shattering into small pieces inside your home but the glass can shatter regardless.
 Only impact-resistant coverings can fully protect your home during a windstorm.

 2. Cracking open windows will allow wind pressure inside to equal the pressure outside.

 False.
-Not only will leaving your windows open get the inside of your home wet, it is dangerous.
+Not only will leaving your windows open get the inside of your home wet, but it is also dangerous.
 Experts agree it’s important to prevent wind from entering your home and creating something called internal pressurization.
 For the most protection, keep all windows or doors sealed during a storm.